 This current article will cover blood lactate testing in detail.
 We use the widely accepted blood lactate concentration of 2mMol/L to define AeT.
 However, some literature suggests a concentration of as high as 2.5mMol/L, and one method defines AeT as the point where lactate rises 1mMol/L above the lowest reading obtained during the warm-up or while the athlete is resting.
 Just be consistent with the measurement and protocol you use.

-Available Handheld Blood Lactate Meters
+Choosing a Handheld Blood Lactate Meter

 Lactate Plus